 Theatre and performing arts has been a tradition at Salaam Baalak Trust.
-A major highlight of the year was the annual play and dance performance organized on the occasion of SBT's 15th anniversary.
-While "Diploma in Corruption" staged by SBT children regaled an audience of 2500, our dance performance at the amphi-theater of India Habitat Center kept audiences spellbound for more than two hours.
-The children's performance was appreciated by noted performing arts personalities such as Astad Deboo and Nandita Das, besides a huge audience comprising of children from various schools, representatives of various organization, NGOs, friends and well-wishers of SBT.
+A major highlight of the year was the annual play and dance performance organized on the occasion of SBT's 17th anniversary.
+While "Kalpaon ki Udaan" staged by SBT children regaled an audience of 2500, the dance and drama program entitled "War of Kalinga" was staged at India International Centre.
+Kept audiences spellbound for more than two hours.
+The children's performance was appreciated by noted performing arts personalities, besides a huge audience comprising of children from various schools, representatives of various organization, NGOs, friends and well-wishers of SBT.

 Puppetry has also come out of trenches to be a mainstream performing art at SBT.
 In association with noted Ishara Group for puppetry, SBT children have formed a puppetry team to raise awareness on the HIV/AIDS menace.
-Popular with children and adults alike, through the year it held 25 shows at reputed schools like IIT Delhi, DPS, Delhi Haat, Karnal, Bombay etc. and NGOs to spread its message in innovative way.
+Popular with children and adults alike, through the year it held 30 shows at reputed schools like IIT Delhi, DPS, Delhi Haat, Karnal, Bombay etc. and NGOs to spread its message in innovative way.